-The Library of Congress recommends laying books flat or standing them upright — like you do on a bookshelf — placing the spines against the side of the box.
+The Library of Congress recommends laying books flat or standing them upright — as you do on a bookshelf — placing the spines against the side of the box.
 You can also pack hardback books with the spines downward and the edges of the pages facing up.
 If you lay books flat, place heavier books in the box first, packing lighter books on top.
-Avoid stacking too many books on top of each other so the weight doesn't damage the spine of the bottom book.
+Avoid stacking too many books on top of each other so the weight doesn’t damage the spine of the bottom book.

 Also, avoid packing books too tightly so that you don’t damage them when you pull them out during unpacking.
 Use bubble wrap, soft packing paper, or crumbled newsprint paper to fill in gaps to prevent books from shifting during transport.
 If you can fit two rows of paperback books in a box, pack them spine to spine so that the pages of different books don’t touch each other.

 When packing rare collectible books or books that have sentimental value, place layers of stiff cardboard between each book to keep the spines straight.
 You may also want to wrap each book individually in soft packing paper.